-Also, if you're a fan of horse racing, Oaklawn in Hot Springs is the home of horse racing in Arkansas.
-It's gained fame by producing a number of Kentucky Derby championship horses throughout the years.
-Open from January to April, Oaklawn offers an array of living, simulcast, and instant horse racing.
+If you're a fan of horse racing, Oaklawn in Hot Springs is the home of horse racing in Arkansas.
+The track gained fame by producing a number of Kentucky Derby championship horses throughout the years.
+Open from January to April, Oaklawn offers an array of live, simulcast, and instant horse racing (historical race wagering).

 Hot Springs hotels offer many amenities, but most have the best thermal spas in the region, drawing visitors from around the world to this small Arkansas town.

 The historic Arlington Resort Hotel and Spa opened in 1924 and was the biggest hotel in the state at the time.
-Its rooms have slept presidents, celebrities, sports stars, and even Al Capone (he liked room 442 because it overlooked the Southern Club).
+Presidents, celebrities, sports stars, and even Al Capone (he liked room 442 because it overlooked the Southern Club) have slept there.

-Another neat hotel in Hot Springs is the historic Park Hotel, which was completed in 1929.
+Another popular hotel in Hot Springs is the historic Park Hotel, which was completed in 1929.
 This gorgeous hotel building is a great example of Spanish Revival architecture.

-Hot Springs has many attractions aimed at families.
+Hot Springs has many family-friendly attractions.
 In the warmer months, many families make a stop at the Magic Springs and Crystal Falls amusement park.
 However, even in the cooler months, there are many things to see that will keep kids occupied.

-The Josephine Tussaud Wax Museum, The Maxwell Blade Theater of Magic, and Pirates Cove Putt Putt are all popular family attractions that are right on Central Avenue along with the Mid-America Science Museum, one the best "hands-on" museum in the U.S. that features engaging exhibits and fun activities for children.
+The Josephine Tussaud Wax Museum, The Maxwell Blade Theater of Magic, and Pirates Cove Putt Putt are all popular family attractions that are right on Central Avenue along with the Mid-America Science Museum, one the best "hands-on" museums in the U.S.

 A trip to the Hot Springs Mountain Tower, which takes you 180 feet above the mountain, will give you an idea of the grandeur of the city and its park.
-The mountain tower is just about five minutes away from Central Avenue, and the brave at heart can hike up to the tower from Central Avenue on one of the many hiking trails.
+The mountain tower is just about five minutes away from Central Avenue, and the energetic can hike up to the tower from Central Avenue on one of the many hiking trails.